 Believe it or not, taking care of your dog's teeth is as important as looking after your own.
 Just like us, our dogs experience plaque build-up if left on their teeth.
 This turns into tartar, accumulates around the gum line, irritates the gums and eventually leads to inflamed gums (known as gingivitis), which is the onset of gum disease

-You may not know it, but this can become the root of serious issues as your dog ages.
-Causing teeth to fall out and leading to bacterial infection in vital organs, if it happens to get into their blood stream.
+This can become the root cause of serious issues as your dog ages.
+Causing teeth to fall out and if it gets into their bloodstream bacterial infection in vital organs.

 Taking care of your dog's teeth will not only lead to a healthier pet, but also help you avoid expensive dental bills.

 So “how do I do that”?
 We hear you cry.
 Our four tips will help you ensure your dog keeps their pearly whites, healthy.

 Your vet will be able to spot any problems during your dog's annual check-up, but in between that time, here are some signs you should look out for: